 - Take effective measures to manage fleas.
-There are natural solutions to flea prevention such as Dishy Dogs Amber necklace, other than chemical medications.
+There are natural solutions to flea prevention other than chemical medications, such as Dishy Dogs Amber necklace.

 - Boost your pet’s immune system.
 The immune-boosting effects of colostrum are well-studied and these effects are now being used extensively in adult dog populations to improve their immune system function, reducing and preventing the effects of allergies, joint pain and other diseases.
 Colostrum such as Dishy Dogs Colostrum Pet can help heal your pet’s body at the cellular level and prevent the onset of disease.
 Colostrum is one of the most potent natural antibiotics and is one of nature’s foremost bio-active rich foods and one of the greatest natural sources of growth and healing factors.
 For more information on Colostrum, read Dishy Dogs Colostrum fact sheet.